 Font choices can make or break a brand identity.
-A great font can cause a passerby to stop in their tracks, or a scroller on social media to pause.
 Fonts convey personality, meaning, history, and character.
-Essentially, fonts make a brand come alive.

-Let’s go through the four main font types, what they say about your brand, and look at some specific examples.
+Let’s review the four main font types, understand the distinction between them, what they say about your brand, and some examples.

 Serif fonts were the first typefaces to be used en-masse in printing.
 Dating back to the 1400’s, serif fonts have decorative flicks at the ends of each stroke, mimicking a quill or pen.

 Designed by William Caslon in 1734, Old Style was arguably the first mainstream serif font to hit the market.
 Didot and Bodini followed soon after and remain popular serif choices for brands today.

 What Do Serif Fonts Say About a Brand?

 Given their history, these fonts lend a sense of timelessness and tradition to a brand.
 Brands like Rolex, Mercedes, Prada, and Dior use serif fonts in their logos.

 Serif Font Types Examples

 There are thousands of serif fonts out there, but some of the most popular ones are:

 - Times New Roman